What this handout is about

 Lanham, Richard A. Revising Prose, 3rd ed.
 New York: Macmillan Publishing Company, 1992.

-Williams, Joseph M. Style: Ten Lessons in Clarity & Grace, 4th ed.
+Williams, Joseph M. Style: Ten Lessons in Clarity & Grace, 4th edition.
 New York: HarperCollins College Publishers, 1994.